 One of the best things for entertainment in Omaha is the Nebraska Balloon and Wine Festival.
 This annual event typically happens in August and is worth planning your vacation around the festival.
 The festival lasts for two days, Friday and Saturday usually, so you can start or end your Omaha week off the right way.

-You’ll be able to sample some Nebraska wine and watch stunning hot air balloons launch into the air.
+You’ll be able to sample some Nebraska wine and watch stunning and best hot air balloons ride launch into the air.
 General tickets for adults who want to participate in the wine-quaffing include five small glasses of local wine.
 For those who aren’t huge wine drinkers, they offer beer too.

 Of course, the best part about this festival is that you don’t need to drink wine or be an adult to attend.
 There are separate tickets for children and adults who aren’t participating in the wine sampling.